 Histidine is one of the

-essential amino acid and also a branched chain amino acid along with leucine and
+Isoleucine is essential and also a branched chain along with leucine and

 valine.

-A diet rich in the amino acid leucine might help prevent the
+Leucine - A diet rich in leucine might help prevent the

 muscle loss that typically comes with aging.
 French researchers found that a